acezen3d/AzShadersDocument/common/detail_property_descriptions.md

 Detail normal map scale for detail set n.

 ### AlbedoMapDetail(n)
 Detail albedo map for detail set n.
-No need to be a greyscale but a color texture.
+No need to be a grayscale but a color texture.

 ### DetailAlbedoBlend(n)
 Detail albedo blend amount for detail set n.